 How we help you stay secure

 We are constantly working on proactive security and safety measure within Cloud Retailer.
-As such, we do perform a routine scans on of each Cloud Retailer instance to flag possible data security issues, including storage of Cardholder data.
+As such, we do perform routine scans of each Cloud Retailer instance to flag possible data security issues, including storage of Cardholder data.

 If we detect that sensitive data has been found within your instance of Cloud Retailer, our support team will reach out to your business owner or technical contact with a plan of action to move the data from Cloud Retailer to another system that specializes in storage of Cardholder data (see below).